lewis-creates/z-griffiths/README.md

 ---

 This is the main marketing website for an artist.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers and other artists.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and other artists.

 # Site Info